Johnny Eng: Drug trafficking conviction

-In March 1993, Eng was sentenced to 24 years in prison and fined $3,500,000 by Federal District Court judge Reena Raggi.
+Despite being represented by top defense attorney Gerald Shargel, in December 1992 Eng was found guilty of 14 of the 17 criminal charges he was indicted on related to the Continuing Criminal Enterprise Statute along with the importation and distribution of 228 kilograms of heroin, and in March 1993 he was sentenced to 24 years in prison and fined $3,500,000 by Federal District Court judge Reena Raggi.
 The government also confiscated Eng's 200-acre estate in Newfoundland, Pennsylvania, which was reported to have been used for machine-gun practice by members of the Flying Dragons.
-He was released several years early on 8 November 2010.

-Murder of wife
+Aftermath

-On July 13, 2011, Eng's wife, Lori Eng (伍羅美玲), was fatally shot by Flying Dragons member David Chea (謝錦徵) at her apartment in Flushing, Queens, New York.
+On 8 November 2010, Eng was released from prison and was reported to have promptly moved to the People's Republic of China.
+On 13 July 2011, Eng's wife, Lori Eng (伍羅美玲), was fatally shot by Flying Dragons member David Chea (謝錦徵) at her apartment in Flushing, Queens, New York.
 Chea then committed suicide.